susanBuck/notes/07_Version_Control/10_Deploy_to_Jumpstarter.md

 	$ git push jumpstarter master

 When the push is complete, refresh your Jumpstarter URL to make sure you're seeing the contents of your hello-world app.

+## Moving forward
+From now on, whenever you want to deploy changes to this app, you just need to stage changed files, commit, and push to your jumpstarter remote.

+	$ git push jumpstarter master

+## Tips

+* Projects can rebooted from the *Settings* tab.

+* Jumpstarter allows SSH (Secure Shell) access to your server which allows you to connect to your server via command line.
+Check for the necessary credentials under the *Files* tab.

+* Don't ever SFTP into your Jumpstarter project.
+There's no need to given the git and SSH access, and making changes via SFTP may interfere with your git deployment.